jafaryor/knowledge-base/Computer Science/principles.md

 * __D__ - _Dependency Inversion Principle_

     Entities must depend on abstractions not on concretions.
 It states that the high level module must not depend on the low level module, but they should depend on abstractions.
+In simple words, It suggests that we should use interfaces instead of concrete implementations wherever possible.

     Example:
     ```java